 In Android 8.0 and higher, the lower-level layers are re-written to adopt a new, more modular architecture.
-Devices running Android 8.0 and higher must support HALs written in the HIDL language, with a few exceptions listed below.
+Devices running Android 8.0 and higher must support HALs written in HIDL, with a few exceptions listed below.
 These HALs can be binderized or passthrough.
 In Android R, HALs written in AIDL are also supported.
 All AIDL HALs are binderized.

 - Binderized HALs.
 HALs expressed in HAL interface definition language (HIDL) or Android interface definition language (AIDL).
 These HALs replace both conventional and legacy HALs used in earlier versions of Android.
 In a Binderized HAL, the Android framework and HALs communicate with each other using binder inter-process communication (IPC) calls.
 All devices launching with Android 8.0 or later must support binderized HALs only.

 - Passthrough HALs.
 A HIDL-wrapped conventional or legacy HAL.
 These HALs wrap existing HALs and can serve the HAL in binderized and same-process (passthrough) modes.
 Devices upgrading to Android 8.0 can use passthrough HALs.